GWFrank/GA-2024/hw2/answersheet.md

 ### (c)

 At temperature below $31800 \space\text{K}$, the peak wavelength of SED does not have energy, but a significant portion of SED is still below the required wavelength to ionize hydrogen.
 We should also consider the total **number** of photons with enough energy compared to hydrogen.

+---

+## Problem 5

+### (a)

+The first half of the video explaining how they improve uncertainties and build the cosmic ladder is easy to understand.

+### (b)

+I have no idea what he was talking about at the "tip of red giant branch" part and $\sigma_8$.

+I also don't quite understand how it is possible achieve sub-pixel precision from the quantized and pixelated HST photos.

+### (c)

+Causes for systematic uncertainties:

+- Dust
+  - Countered by making observations in near-infrared.
+- Limited resolution of HST for parallax
+  - Countered by "physically scanning" the telescope, giving us thousands of samples per frame to improve SNR.
+- Instrument, filters, metallicity, and period range of Cepheids
+  - Countered by using the same instrument and filters, and observe Cepheids of similar metallicity and period range.
+They also measure the differential flux against anchors such as the milky way.
+- How we calibrate Cepheids' luminosity
+  - Countered by independent research groups using different methods
+- Assumptions or details during analysis
+  - Countered by using different analysis variations (see 27:25)

+---

+## Problem 6

+### (a)

+Primordial B-mode polarization

+### (b)

+Galactic dust

+### (c)

+Some of the observations nowadays are really difficult to make and analyze.
+In this case, it took almost 1 year after the initial report to confirm that the result isn't conclusive.
+It must have been a huge disappointment for the research team.

+---

+## Problem 7

+I find it really interesting to know the "chores" astronomers needed to do before many of those tasks are automated by computers.
+It reminds me that making observations are not just pointing cameras at the sky and pressing the shutter button.

+---